Scorocode/scorocode-docs-en/docs/app/app4.md

     sort   : {}, // sorting by fields in format field_name:1/-1, optional
-    fields : [], // list of field names that will be returned in each document, optional limit  : int,// limit of the sample size, by default, 50 skip   : int,// number of documents to be skipped in the sample }
+    fields : [], // list of field names that will be returned in each document, optional limit  : int,// limit of the sample size, by default, 50 skip   : int // number of documents to be skipped in the sample }

 ```